33 South Textworks provides copyediting and proofreading services from Helensburgh, Scotland.

 I can guarantee that at the end of the process, you will recognise your work and your style.
 I will not change your work or remove your ‘voice’.

 You have my upmost respect.
 You did the hard work, chipping out the stone to form the sculpture.
-Let me help you smooth it out.
+Let me help you with the sanding and polishing.

 I return two copies of the work: a Clean copy that shows only comments, and a Markup copy which will show every change made to the original.
 You can accept or reject these changes, as you like.